Does your church want to reach the people in your community who are searching for God or a new church home?

 Church SEO includes anything we can do to improve the position a church is displayed on the search engine results pages (SERPs.)

-In The 2022 Ultimate Guide to Church SEO, we’ll help you understand everything you need to know about search engines and how to improve your church’s position in the search results so you can reach more people in your community.
+In this Ultimate Guide to Church SEO (updated for 2024), we’ll help you understand everything you need to know about search engines and how to improve your church’s position in the search results so you can reach more people in your community.

 - 4 Reasons Why Your Church Should Do Church SEO